 Associate Head Coach Brooke Plotz

 Plotz, a 2000 graduate from Iowa State University and former team captain for the Cyclones, joined the Carleton coaching staff in 2005.
 She was named MIAC Coach-of-the-Year while acting as the interim head coach during Andy Clark's 2007-2008 sabbatical.
 A three-time All-Big 12 academic first-team honoree, Plotz served as head swimming and diving coach at Williamsburg (Iowa) High School.
 In addition to coaching at Iowa State for a season, Plotz also has club coaching experience.
-She and her husband, Jared, reside in Lakeville, Minn.
+She and her husband, Jared, reside in Lakeville, Minn. with their son.

 Assistant Coach Gunnar Teigen